Rural Address Property Identification

 A RAPID number sign in New Zealand.
 The number 5 means that the property is between 40m and 60m from the datum point of the road, and is on the left hand side of the road as viewed from the datum point.

-RAPID is an acronym for Rural Address Property IDentification, a scheme instituted in New Zealand to assist emergency services in identifying and locating rural properties.
+Rural Address Property IDentification (RAPID) is a scheme instituted in New Zealand to assist emergency services in identifying and locating rural properties.

+Overview

 It was first introduced in 1999 and is now covered by AS/NZS 4819:2011.
 However, since the adoption of Australian/New Zealand Standard 4819:2003 Geographic Information - Rural and urban addressing in 2003, this scheme is now known as Rural Addressing.